lanthale/LibHeifFX/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?hosted_button_id=CXWX6CAQ5MMV4)

-**JDK 19 is required for v1.2.0** because of the foreign linker API usage and important changes (Windows) for threading happenend in Panama in JDK19
+**JDK 19 and JavaFX 19 is required for v1.2.1** because of the foreign linker API usage and important changes (Windows) for threading happenend in Panama in JDK19

 **JDK 18 is required for v1.1.9** because of the foreign linker API usage and the big changes for threading happenend in Panama in JDK18